darya-shynkevich/software-engineering/LB deployment.md

 ## Tier-2 LBs

 The second tier of LBs include layer 4 load balancers.
 Tier-2 LBs make sure that for any connection, all incoming packets are forwarded to the same tier-3 LBs.
-To achieve this goal, a technique like [[Consistent Hashing]] can be utilized.
+To achieve this goal, a technique like [[1.
+Software Engineering/2.
+Architecture/1.
+Base/1.
+Concepts/Consistent Hashing]] can be utilized.
 But in case of any changes to the infrastructure, consistent hashing may not be enough.

 Tier-2 load balancers can be considered the glue between tier-1 and tier-3 LBs. ***Excluding tier-2 LBs could result in erroneous forwarding decisions in case of failures or dynamic scaling of LBs.***